aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I see money in your future.
-It's not yours though.
+> 🥠 I cannot help you, for I am just a cookie.

-Last update: Tue Mar  4 05:09:14 2025
+Last update: Wed Mar  5 05:09:06 2025

 ### Let's play! 🎮